-The City requires employees absent from work for more than two (2) consecutive days due to their own or a family member's illness, injury or disability to provide medical documentation concerning the nature, severity, and duration of the illness, injury or disability.
+The City requires employees absent from work for more than two (2) consecutive days due to their own or a family member's illness, injury, or disability to provide medical documentation concerning the nature, severity, and duration of the illness, injury, or disability.
 In addition, the City reserves the right to request an employee to provide documentation from their physician regarding their fitness to return to work.
-Also, the City may require an employee to be examined by a City selected physician for such purpose at the City's expense.
+Also, the City may require an employee to be examined by a City selected physician for such purpose at the City's expense to determine the employee's fitness to return to work.